 YWCA Spokane Service Updates During COVID-19

-Clients can access YWCA Spokane’s support remotely via phone, email, or video.
-In some cases, in-person options are available are well.
+NOTICE: Clients can access YWCA Spokane’s support remotely via phone, email, or video.
+In some cases, in-person options are available as well.
 Please review the detailed information below for updates regarding access to specific services.

 The health and safety of our staff, clients, and the collective community are incredibly important to us at YWCA Spokane.
 The below information will continue to be updated as we move throughout the pandemic.
 Please explore this PDF for additional community resources.

 In efforts to slow the spread of COVID-19, all individuals must wear masks or face shields while at our agency.
 If you are coming to our agency for a scheduled appointment and do not have a mask, please let us know and we’d be happy to provide one for you for free.
 If you have health conditions, are deaf or hard of hearing, or have other mental or physical health issues that prevent you from wearing a mask or from being able to place or remove the mask on your own, please call our front desk for alternative service options.
 In addition to frequent sanitizing procedures implemented throughout the day, clients will be asked to complete a short health screening as well as a temperature check upon entering the building.
 Questions about our health and safety procedures can be directed to our front desk staff by calling 509-326-1190.

 Our domestic violence confidential safe shelter and domestic violence helpline services remain available 24 hours a day, 7 days a week.
 Additional YWCA Spokane services at our main office location (930 N Monroe St, Spokane, WA 99201) will be available during the following hours.
 Please review departmental details below for any adjustments to availability of services across service delivery locations.

 – Friday: 8am – 3pm